PoslinskiNet/ember-testing-guide/README.md

 this.querySelector('[data-test-resource-id="2"]').click()
 ```

-More info on how to use it can be found here: https://github.com/simplabs/ember-test-selectors
+More info on how to use them can be found here: https://github.com/simplabs/ember-test-selectors

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>